-On-boarding is the process of completing requirements to gain entrance into clinical facilities and clearance to work with patients and staff in those facilities during your program.
+Onboarding is the process of completing requirements to gain entrance into clinical facilities and clearance to work with patients and staff in those facilities during your program.
 We will assist you with this complex process, but it is ultimately up to each student to satisfactorily complete every requirement by deadlines set by the programs.
-Students must visit the "Facilities Link" http://www.collegeofthedesert.edu/students/ap/hs/Pages/hospfaclinks.aspx portion of the program website and download and complete any form(s) for medical/security clearance required by the agency.
-Students may be assigned a date for on-boarding via e-mail.
+Students may be assigned a date for onboarding via e-mail.
 It is imperative students view their "MyCOD" e-mail.
-It is the student's responsibility to be fully prepared and attend the on-boarding on the date assigned.
+It is the student's responsibility to be fully prepared and attend the onboarding on the date assigned.
 Students will maintain a compliance folder that includes copies of all program requirement documents.
-Failure to do so will result in the student not being able to attend clinical and being dropped from the program.
-The Nursing Program Assistant will send you, via email, an application for your security clearance.
-Once cleared you will receive a copy in your email.
-You will then be responsible for paying the Bursars office any fees associated with the process.
-All on-boarding documents are required as part of your compliance folder.
-Deadlines for document submittal is set by the department and is not negotiable.
+Additionally, students must maintain their own records in the Evalue software as well as any other processes set by facilities.
+Failure to do so will result in the student not being able to attend clinical and being dropped from the course.
+The student is responsible for paying the Bursar's office any fees associated with the process.
+All onboarding documents are required as part of your compliance folder.
+Deadlines for document submittal is set by the department and is non-negotiable.
 Failure to comply with on-boarding requirements will result in dismissal from the program.